Protecting public spaces

 Dog fouling

 Within the area covered by our public space protection order, dog faeces must be removed by the person in charge of the dog.
-Failing to remove the faeces from the land forthwith will result in an offence being committed, unless you have a reasonable excuse for failing to do so, or the owner of the land has given consent.
+Failing to remove the faeces from the land directly will result in an offence being committed, unless you have a reasonable excuse for failing to do so, or the owner of the land has given consent.

 Dogs on lead - by order